-Whatever the story behind your desire to recover files. maybe you deleted them accidentally or got a destructive virus. you'll find yourself hunting for the best recovery options.
-Most of these solutions will require software but if this is a no-go for you, we've got a few ways to recover permanently deleted files without software.
+Whatever the story behind your desire to recover permanently deleted files — you deleted them accidentally or got a sudden system shutdown, you'll find yourself hunting for the best recovery options.
+Most of these solutions will require software but if this is a no-go for you, we've got a few ways to recover permanently deleted files without software, let's check out.

 Deleting files is more often on purpose than not.
 But when it's accidental there's an instant thought of "Oops!
 Is it possible to get them back?".

-Fortunately the answer is yes.
+Fortunately, the answer is yes.
 After a file is deleted, it isn't instantly wiped from your computer.
-Because of how operating system store data, there's a period of time where deleted files are still available even though you can't readily access them.
+Because of how operating system store data, there's a period of time when deleted files are still available even though you can't readily access them.
 Until the hard drive slots used by the files are overwritten, recovery remains a possibility.

 Software is an option but our key focus will be explaining how to recover permanently deleted files in Windows 10 without software.